m-adamski/symfony-schedule-bundle/README.md

-# Schedule Bundle for Symfony 4
+# Schedule Bundle for Symfony

 Bundle for simplifying operations with CRON jobs.

+Version 2.x is no longer compatible with Symfony version 4.x.
+In this case, use version 1.x

 ## Installation